thecodexhub/request-validator/README.md

 #### 📍 <ins>Other Properties of ValidationRule</ins>

 - **optional**: Specifies whether the field being validated is optional within the request body.
 If true, the library first checks if the field exists in the request body.
 If it's missing, the validation for that field is skipped.
 - **message**: Defines a custom error message to be used when the validation for this field fails.
 If null (the default), a generic error message will be provided during validation failure.
-This custom message will be included in the ValidationError object returned when validation fails.

-A more complete example with `ValidationRule`
+More complete examples with `ValidationRule`

+##### 🟠 Request Body Validation

 ```dart
 static final _emailRegExp = RegExp(